How much do Twitch Streamers make is the question that has crossed everyone’s mind at some point. Whether you are a streamer or just a fan of one.

 You do not have to wait until you earn, it is always possible to start on either of the platforms from the beginning and do the work on your own.
 There are many examples of streamers who accomplished it this way.

-So, the advantages of having multiple entry to your stream or multiple channels:
+So, the advantages of having multiple entries to your stream or multiple channels:

 First, it opens up better options for ads, for example, ads on Twitch don’t do well, unless you push that button every 30mins.